 - What about investment banking gets you excited

-While more generic responses like “I enjoy fast-paced environments” or “I enjoy corporate finance” are not bad answers, they won’t make you stand out.
-Find your personal tie to investment banking — what makes you passionate about the job.
+While more generic responses like “I enjoy fast-paced environments” or “I like corporate finance” are not bad answers, they won’t make you stand out.
+Find your personal tie to investment banking — what makes you passionate about the job — and your response will be more impactful and memorable.

 3. Tell me about a company you admire or a recent deal you find interesting.